Defining the creator economy

-The creator economy has opened up doors for more artists to make money on their passions.
+The creator economy has opened doors for more artists to make money on their passions.
 Now, more people than ever can make money in flexible, unique ways.

-But there’s one less rosey side:
+But there’s one less rosy side:

 Web3 has the potential to change that.

-Web3 changes the creator economy landscape because, through the power of blockchain technology, you don’t need a middle-man to sit between creator and consumer.
+Web3 changes the creator economy landscape because, through blockchain technology, you don’t need a middle-man to sit between creator and consumer.
 Instead, creators and consumers can engage peer-to-peer without a platform taking profits.
 The ethos of the Web3 creator economy is that individual creators should keep the majority of profits, not platforms.

 With the advent of blockchain technology, the new creator economy will be an environment for individuals to make money directly on their creations rather than a middle-man taking the profits.
-This doesn’t mean that you’ll have to pay for every video you watch or article you read.
-Instead, it means that platforms will decrease in power and what you pay for services (or watch or read through ads) will go to creators rather than corporations.
+This doesn’t mean you’ll have to pay for every video you watch or article you read.
+Instead, it means that platforms will decrease in power, and what you pay for services (or watch or read through ads) will go to creators rather than corporations.

 NFTs, or Non-Fungible Tokens, are a fundamental part of the creator economy of Web3.
-This is because they are based on the principle of digital scarcity, meaning that something online can be coded to be “scarce,” or limited in number.
+This is because they are based on the principle of digital scarcity, meaning that something online can be coded to be “scarce” or limited in number.
 This scarcity can make something valuable, so artists can sell their work and generate revenue without a platform eating up all the profits.

 Buyers can then use the platform to bid on the piece, and the highest bidder takes the artwork once the bidding period is over.
 Now, the buyer’s NFT is their own piece of digital art, verifiable on the blockchain.
-The buyer can keep it or “flip” it to try to make a higher profit.
+The buyer can keep it or “flip” it to make a higher profit.
 The secondary market of buying and selling can then take off.

 If you were an artist, you’d need to make physical items and sell them to make a profit.
-No one would buy a jpeg file of a piece of art, because there was no way to record ownership.
+No one would buy a jpeg file of a piece of art because there was no way to record ownership.
 Without blockchain technology creating an immutable record of ownership, anyone can “right-click save” that piece of art and technically “own” it.
-There’s no real ownership on the internet without the blockchain.
+There’s no absolute ownership on the internet without the blockchain.

 The possibilities of this are exciting, but we’ve only just reached the tip of the iceberg.
 It’s exciting for every creator out there.
 But the question remains: will the creator economy take off in the next decade, or will large platforms jump in and continue to reap the profits?